deadlyvipers/dojo_rules/introduction.md

 Hi there!
-My favorite Code School path is Git!
+My favorite Code School path is Electives (Git).